Myra Breckinridge: Writing

+Analysis

-AnalysisMyra Breckinridge explores the mutability of gender-role and sexual-orientation as being social constructs established by social mores.
+According to critic Robert F. Kiernan, Myra Breckinridge explores the mutability of gender role and sexual orientation as being social constructs established by social mores.
 The first novel whose main character undergoes a clinical sex-change, it was praised by Edmund Miller as "a brilliantly chosen image for satire of contemporary mores."
-Arnie Kantrowitz called the titular character a "comic surrogate [who] looks at life from both sides" and "wields a wicked dildo in her war against gender roles", and Joseph Cady wrote that the novel "skewers conventional American sexuality".
+Arnie Kantrowitz called the titular character a "comic surrogate [who] looks at life from both sides" and "wields a wicked dildo in her war against gender roles".
+Joseph Cady wrote that the novel "skewers conventional American sexuality".